nf-core/sarek/docs/USE_CASES.md

 # Use cases

-The workflow has three pre-processing options: `mapping`, `realign` and `recalibrate`.
+The workflow has two pre-processing options: `mapping` and `recalibrate`.
 Using the `mapping` directive one will have a pair of mapped, deduplicated and recalibrated BAM files in the `Preprocessing/Recalibrated/` directory.
-Furthermore, during this process a deduplicated BAM file is created in the `Preprocessing/NonRealigned/` directory.
 This is the usual option you have to give when you are starting from raw FASTQ data:

 ```bash